 Family of Rayshard Brooks demands justice after Atlanta police fatally shoot him in the back

-The family of Rayshard Brooks, a black man whose death reignited protests in Atlanta over the weekend, on Monday said they were "heartbroken" and "tired" of the racial injustice that they said led to Brooks' death at the hands of Atlanta police.
+The family of Rayshard Brooks, a black man whose death reignited protests in Atlanta over the weekend, on Monday called for "drastic change" in policing and justice for their relative who died after a police officer shot him twice in the back.

-An autopsy conducted on Sunday showed that Brooks, 27, died from blood loss and organ injuries caused by two gunshot wounds to his back, the Fulton County Medical Examiner's office said in a statement, ruling his death a homicide.
+The death of 27-year-old Brooks, which the Fulton County Medical Examiner's office ruled a homicide, was the latest police killing of a black man to fuel nationwide outrage against police brutality and racial injustice.
 "We're tired and we are frustrated.
 Most importantly we're heartbroken, so we need justice for Rayshard Brooks," his cousin, Tiara Brooks, said at a news conference.

 "The trust that we have in the police force is broken.
 The only way to heal some of these wounds is through a conviction and a drastic change in the police department," she added.
 Brooks' fatal encounter with the police came after police responded to a call that he had fallen asleep in his car in a Wendy's restaurant drive-through lane.